The technology works. The on-ramps don't.

 If everything goes right on-chain, many things can still go wrong off-chain.

 This is blockchain's fundamental flaw: the technology works.
-The on-ramps and off-ramps don't—yet.
+Getting money in and out of it doesn't.

-Let's say you onboarded successfully.
+Let's say you got money in.
 You have USDC in a non-custodial wallet.
 You ape into1 a leveraged DOGE position.
 Elon goes on SNL and announces SpaceX accepts it.
 You sell at the top.
 10x gains.

 Now what?

 Your on-chain capital is largely inaccessible for real-world spending.
-Alternatives exist—collateralized loans, pseudonymous gift cards, peer-to-peer exchanges in crypto-friendly zones—but they're not realistic for most people.
+Workarounds exist—collateralized loans against your holdings, pseudonymous gift cards, peer-to-peer trades in crypto-friendly jurisdictions—but these aren't realistic options for most people.

-The technology might survive.
-An estimated 5-10% of blockchain users have technical backgrounds2, compared to 0.5% of the general population.
-The industry can adapt.
-But widespread adoption through current infrastructure?
-That's vulnerable.
+The technical community would adapt.
+Maybe 5-10% of blockchain users have technical backgrounds2, compared to half a percent of the general population.
+They'd find workarounds.
+But mass adoption through the current infrastructure?
+That's the vulnerable part.

 Blockchains are remarkable engineering.
 The political and financial infrastructure around them is not.

 The technology is as strong as its weakest link.
-Right now, that's onboarding and offboarding.
-Until that changes—through regulatory evolution, better UX, or new infrastructure—the "first billion users" everyone pitches on slide 5 will remain a pitch deck fantasy.
+Right now, that link is onboarding and offboarding.
+Until that changes—through regulatory clarity, better UX, or infrastructure that doesn't depend on the traditional banking system—the "first billion users" everyone pitches on slide 5 will stay in the pitch deck.